-Alongside extradition work, Stefan maintains a busy practice in the Crown Court, where he both prosecutes and defends.
+Crime: Stefan maintains a busy practice in the Crown Court, where he both prosecutes and defends, with a specific focus on (dis)honesty, drugs, violence, fraud, and money laundering offences.
 Throughout 2019, Stefan was instructed as disclosure junior on a five-month multi-defendant missing trader intra-community fraud involving a VAT loss of £34m.
+He is particularly knowledgeable on the disclosure regime under the Criminal Procedure and Investigations Act 1996.

 Stefan is qualified to represent members of the public directly in accordance with the Bar Council’s Direct Access Scheme.
 He is on the CPS General Crime and Specialist Fraud Panels at Level 2 and the Extradition Panel at Level 3.
 He is formally accredited as being GDPR compliant - his privacy notice is here.